Click on an item on the map to view information about it

-From the Chelan Butte trailhead, follow the Reach One trail for .4 miles, and then take the Eagle Trail for 1 mile at which point you will arrive at the Coyote Loop.
+From the Chelan Butte trailhead, follow the Reach One trail for .4 miles, and then take the Eagle Trail for 1.4 miles at which point you will arrive at the Coyote Loop.
 I recommend hiking the loop counter clockwise so you can enjoy the view over the river at the end of the loop.

 My wife and I arrived at the Chelan Butte trailhead on a nice summer morning, and I noticed they had a nice new sign in place showing all the trails in the Gorge - I'd been busy exploring other hikes in the area and hadn't been in the Chelan Gorge area since last fall.
 After admiring the new signage, we headed out on the Reach 1 trail towards Coyote Loop.